 - 1 20 oz. can crushed pineapple, drained

 - 1 tsp dried sage

-Before starting this recipe, make sure you have already cooked your corn bread.
-You can use my favorite recipe here, or go as easy as a box mix.
+- Before starting this recipe, make sure you have already cooked your corn bread.
+See the notes for my favorite recipe, or go as easy as a box mix.

 - Cook and stir sausage in a skillet over medium heat until browned and cooked through.
 Drain and set aside.

 - In the same pan you used for the sausage, melt the butter.
 Add the celery and onions and cook until tender, about 10 minutes.